 It is the only scholarship offered at Fresno State that is specifically for advertising students.
 Criterion includes self-drive, a thirst for learning, strong leadership, and exceptional professionalism.
 The Roberta Asahina Scholar reflects the best of the advertising students' strong scholarship, character, and promise.

 The ABC30 Journalism Scholarship was created in January 2010.
 Eligible students must be studying in the field of broadcast journalism and/or multimedia.
 Students must have and maintain a 3.0 GPA or above.
 Preference is given to students who demonstrate knowledge and/or interest in emerging cultures of the Central Valley, such as Hispanic, African-American or Southeast Asian.
 A personal statement addressing financial need and pursuit of journalism and/or multimedia is required for the application.
 Students awarded this scholarship are encouraged to apply for an internship at the station.

 The Nathan Hathaway Collegian Scholarship was established this spring in honor and memory of former Collegian editor-in-chief Nathan Hathaway.
 Nathan was passionate about journalism and headed for an extraordinary career.

 When Nathan approached graduation in fall 2005, he had held editor positions at The Collegian for more than three years and also completed five internships at major U.S. newspapers during the summers.
 He maintained a near four-point GPA.
 Nathan planned to become a sports writer and eventually an editor, but near the end of his final semester, he suffered a cerebral aneurysm on campus and died a few days later at 26.

-The Nathan Hathaway Collegian Scholarship will be awarded once each semester to a qualifying Collegian editor or sub-editor.
+The Nathan Hathaway Collegian Scholarship will be awarded annually to a qualifying Collegian editor or sub-editor.
 Recipients must be planning a career in print journalism and have a cumulative GPA of 3.0 or higher.